-Our Board of Directors holds regular meetings, and holds special meetings as and when necessary.
-Our full Board of Directors held five regular and five special meetings during 2012.
-Each director participated in at least 75% of the meetings of the Board of Directors, and each director other than Mr. Liptak, who attended five of seven meetings of the Audit Committee, participated in at least 75% of the meetings of each committee on which he or she served during 2012.
+Our Board of Directors holds regular meetings throughout the year, and holds special meetings as and when necessary.
+Our full Board of Directors held five regular and three special meetings during 2013.
+Each director attended at least 75% of the meetings of the Board of Directors and the committees on which he or she served during 2013.

 Our Board of Directors encourages but does not require independent directors to attend the annual meeting of stockholders.
-We did not hold an annual meeting of stockholders in 2012.
+Three of our directors, though none of our independent directors, attended our 2013 annual meeting of stockholders.